Our Congregation At-A-Glance

 - to educate for justice in our ministries, and

 - to support one another in a simple, communal and prayerful life.

 We are women of vision.
 We are unafraid of taking risks, to make credible the Gospel of Jesus today.

 We collaborate in ministry with our co-workers, nationally and internationally, in efforts to assist people who are under-served.
 We minister as teachers, counselors, social workers, religious education directors, health care workers, lawyers, pastoral counselors and community organizers.

 How do I know I am called?

 Considering religious life as a life-choice involves a process of prayer, reflection, conversation and listening.

 As you think about a possible life-choice for religious life, we ask you to pray reflectively on God’s call to you personally.
 We invite you to dialogue with us about your call and our Notre Dame way of living and serving.
-Click on the map above to contact our Sisters near you.
+Click on Information Request below to contact our Sisters near you.
 Then, begin a dialogue to consider becoming a woman religious.
 When you are ready to take a first step, we will be able to help you move into a formal discernment process.